tada/pljava/src/site/markdown/use/datetime.md

 statements, writable result sets (for triggers or composite-returning functions), and `SQLOutput` for UDTs.

-Conversions to and from these types never involve the PostgreSQL session time zone, which can vary from session to session.
+Conversions to and from these types never involve any hidden dependency on a time zone setting, whether in PostgreSQL or Java.
+(After conversion, the time zone setting can, as usual, affect how the value is displayed or unpacked as fields, but calling code has full control over that.)
 Any code developed for PL/Java and Java 8 or newer is strongly encouraged to use these types for date/time manipulations, for their much better fit to the PostgreSQL types.

 ### Mapping of time and timestamp with time zone